FATCA 101: What American Investors Need to Know

 On whom is there reporting?

-Reporting is mandated on “U.S. Persons.”
-This broad category includes U.S. citizens, U.S. residents, green card holders as well as trusts controlled by U.S. Persons.
-FACTA rules proposed by the IRS include extensive criteria that banks will have to use to screen all of their clients to determine which ones appear to be U.S. Persons.
+Reporting is mandated on “U.S. persons.”
+This broad category includes U.S. citizens, U.S. residents, green card holders and trusts controlled by U.S. persons.
+FATCA rules proposed by the IRS include extensive criteria that banks will have to use to screen all their clients to determine which ones appear to be U.S. persons.

 What is FATCA reporting?

 Foreign financial institutions are required to report directly to the IRS the name, address and account number of all clients deemed to be a U.S. person.
 They must also report the highest daily account value in U.S. dollars over the course of the year and inflows and outflows to the account.